Hole-initiated melting process of thin films

-If we heat up the system to an arbitrary temperature $T$, the system will adjust to the new thermodynamic equilibrium.
-For example, some solid may melt ($V_\text{l}$ increases) until the total free energy is minimized.
-At equilibrium we always have
+Fig.~\ref{fig:thermo}(a) illustrates the total free energy as the function of $V_l$ in an example system.
+Three different temperatures are chosen: the bulk melting temperature $T_0$, the ``de facto'' melting temperature $T_m$, and a temperature in between.
+Note that at $T_\text{0}$, $G_\text{B}=0$ hence $G_\text{total} =G_\text{I}$ (black curves).
+Each (local) minimum on the energy curve indicates a (meta-)stable equilibrium state, as marked with black crosses.
+Red crosses mark the unstable equilibrium states, above which the melt will complete without any energy barrier.
+The grey line connecting the (meta-)stable equilibrium states indicates the quasi-static melting process.
+It ends when the system reaches the temperature at which only unstable equilibrium is possible.
+We call this temperture the ``de facto'' melting temperature $T_\text{m}$ of the system. \footnote[4]{Sometimes called the ``true'' or the ``critical'' melting temperature.}

+In order to decide the scenario of melting as a quasi-static process, we need to find out the equilibrium curve that plot how the system parameters change from the initial (all solid) to the final state (all liquid).
+At equilibrium we have $\partial G_\text{total} / \partial V_l =0$, or

 where $\Delta \mu$ is the bulk chemical potential difference per volume between liquid and solid under a constant pressure (in this case, 1 bar).